Calder Hall nuclear power station

 Calder Hall Nuclear Power Station is a former Magnox nuclear power station at Sellafield in Cumbria in North West England.
-Calder Hall was the world's first full-scale commercial nuclear power station to enter operation, and was the sister plant to the Chapelcross plant in Scotland.
+Calder Hall was the first full-scale nuclear power station to enter operation in the West, and was the sister plant to the Chapelcross plant in Scotland.
 Both were commissioned and originally operated by the United Kingdom Atomic Energy Authority.
 The primary purpose of both plants was to produce weapons-grade plutonium for the UK's nuclear weapons programme, but they also generated electrical power for the National Grid.

 Decommissioning by Sellafield Ltd started in 2005.
-The site is partially demolished and is expected to be in save storage by 2027 or later.
+The site is partially demolished and is expected that only the reactor cores and associated radiation shielding will remain by 2027, when it will enter a period of extended care and maintenance using the "safestore" principle, before final demolition.